finmath/finmath-smart-derivative-contract/README.md

 See also `api.yml`.

+#### Value

+The endpoint value calculates the value of a financial product with given market data.

+The enpoint parameters are
+- product P
+- market data M
+- valuation time t

+The result is the value
+- V(P,M,t)

+#### Margin

+The enpoint parameters are
+- product P
+- market data M0 (market data at previous margin call or initial valuation)
+- market data M1 (market data for margin call)
+- valuation time t

+The result is the value
+- M(P,M0,M1,t) = V(P,M1,t) - V(P,M0,t)

 ### Settlement Amount Oracle and Valuation Oracle

 The package `net.finmath.smartcontract.oracle` contains the interface describing a so called oracle providing the